mSvcBench/muBench/Docs/Manual.md

 ## Work Model

-The description of a µBench application, i.e. the set of internal and external services run by service-cells, is contained in a global file named `workmodel.json`, which all service-cells access via a k8s ConfigMap (named `mub-workmodel`).
+The description of a µBench application, i.e. the set of internal and external-services run by service-cells, is contained in a global file named `workmodel.json`, which all service-cells access via a k8s ConfigMap (named `mub-workmodel`).
 The `workmodel.json` file is made by a key per service as shown below.

 ```json
 {